MicrosoftDocs/msteams-docs/msteams-platform/graph-api/meeting-recordings/fetch-id.md

     </details>

-4. **Fetch transcript**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the recordings for that particular meeting event.
+4. **Fetch recording**: The organizer ID and meeting ID obtained in the Steps 2 and 3 let your app fetch the recordings for that particular meeting event.

     To fetch recordings, you'll need to: